 It’s an intimate friendship, unlike a lot of the ones I’ve seen between men and women on television,” she said of Midge and Lenny.
 “They like each other because they admire each other; they admire each other’s talent and they admire each other’s drive.
 And that is allowed to be all that it is, you know?

 Palladino-Sherman agrees: “The fact that she was there for him last year when he was feeling low and in the season finale, and she shows up for him… [A] lot of time it translates into, ‘Well, eventually they’re going to have sex.’
 But it’s not necessarily the way it’s going to go.”

 My prediction?
-Eventually the truth about Lenny’s lifestyle will come to light, which will once again dunk Midge into freezing reality.
+Eventually the truth about Lenny’s lifestyle or his nature will come to light, which will once again dunk Midge into freezing reality.
 They’ll not connect romantically (again, sorry, shippers, but don’t wish that on Midge), but they’ll remain bonded.
 His experiences may prove educational for the growing comedienne who’s taken slaps already from fictional entertainment professionals Sophie Lennon and Shy Baldwin after blending them unflatteringly into her act.
 “It’s a long way to the top,” Bon Scott tells us, and The Marvelous Mrs. Maisel involves not only Midge’s coming of age, but America’s as well, from the romanticized 1950s with its dark underbelly and possibly into the 1960s when society questioned that façade forcefully.
 Lenny Bruce was instrumental to that process, even with his lurid foibles.
 He stayed unafraid regardless, and so should Midge.